 Mr. Brown worked for Phillips & Cohen prior to receiving his law degree.
 As a summer associate, he handled various aspects of whistleblower cases.
 He also was a paralegal at the firm for a year, working on pharmaceutical fraud and securities fraud matters.

-He is admitted to the bar in Washington, D.C.
+He is admitted to the bar in Washington, DC, and New York.